 Again, you’ll be able to access a full Request for Proposals (RFP) document when we have an active, upcoming grant cycle.
 This document will lay out proposal timelines and expected funding decision dates.
 Once outside of those timeframes, you’ll have to wait until a future grant offering to make a request.
 We cannot entertain grant requests for review outside of our established grant competitions.

-The RFP document will further describe this process, but our website will have a downloadable Word document that you can save to your system and modify to complete the required proposal elements.
-It will be composed of a cover page, application narrative section, budget and budget explanation/rational section.
-Again, the RFP will offer suggestions and page limitations for your overall submission.
-Upon completion, you will be asked to do an email submission of your grant proposal (application and required appendices).
-Email submission is meant to create the easiest possible submission option.
-Beginning in 2017, we successfully moved to a Letter of Interest – an abbreviated initial application – to better honor your time and stage the grant review because of volume.
+The RFP document will further describe this process.
+Beginning in 2020, TCI is deploying a grant application portal to make the process of applying that might more succinct and straightforward.
+There is a full portal application guidance section, but you’ll find it to be very intuitive and user-friendly.
+Most responses have check boxes or character counts.
+The questions you’ll be asked to address in the LOI are offered within our RFP.
+This move has been made at the request of numerous applicants who felt this would represent a process improvement for TCI to consider.
+Beginning three years ago, we successfully moved to a Letter of Interest – an abbreviated initial application – to better honor your time and stage the grant review because of volume.
 A subset of the applications will be invited to complete additional elements of a finalist application.
 This two-stage application process ultimately provided better funding odds, a more equitable time commitment, and the ability to create a cohort of like grantees.

 Can I mail a copy of my grant request for review?

 Please feel free to contact TCI staff and share a draft version of your application prior to submission for a discussion or review.
 This does not provide an advantage if you do it or a disadvantage in the review process if you don’t do it – but it is always an option to work with staff in this manner to make your application as strong as possible in draft form prior to formal submission to satisfy the grant deadline you are pursuing.